linrongbin16/fzfx.nvim/README.md

   - Search by visual select.
   - Search by cursor word.
   - Search by yank text.
+- Easily switch on different data sources:
+  - Find files: whether to search hidden and ignored files.
-- Data source switch: easily switch on different data sources.
-Such as whether to search hidden and ignored files when live grep, local or remote branches when search git branches, etc.
+  - Live grep: whether to search hidden and ignored files.
+  - Git branches: local or remote branches.
+  - Git commits (todo): all commits or only on current file.
+  - ...
 - Lua support: preview lua function defined commands and key mappings (todo).
 - ...